TheMulhima/Lumafly/README.md

     - Filter by tags
     - Search in mod's descriptions
     - Search for mods that are dependent or integrate with a mod
-- Allows queueing multiple downloads at a time (you **don't** have to wait for 1 mod to finish downloading before starting another)
+- Allows queueing multiple downloads at a time
 - A new tab that shows all the new mods that were released recently
 - Adds a button to open the mod's settings file
 - A button to properly place a mod dll/zip to manually install it